 Public Service Spotlight

-Vice President for Economic Development at the Brooklyn Chamber of Commerce
+Vice President for Economic Development Brooklyn Chamber of Commerce

 Tell us about your current public service work.
 Can you briefly describe your employment organization and position responsibilities, as well as any relevant volunteer or entrepreneurial activities?

 Currently, I am the Vice President for Economic Development at the Brooklyn Chamber of Commerce.
 Additionally, I sit on the Boards of Directors of Dancewave and the Brooklyn Boulders Foundation.

 The Chamber is an organization that promotes the business health of its members and the economic vitality of Brooklyn.
 My job is to focus on creating an environment that fosters growth and development in Brooklyn.

 As the sole borough-wide economic entity, the Chamber must and does stay on the forefront of issues impacting the business and non-profit community.
 Nothing has exemplified this more than the response to Hurricane Sandy.
 Within one week, our organization in collaboration with the Borough President and Brooklyn Community Foundation, established the Brooklyn Recovery Fund.
 Our members and businesses stepped up and provided funding and resources to non-profits, on the ground, that were assisting those affected by the storm.
 This is exactly the sort of collaboration that demonstrates how interconnected all sectors of society are - private, government and non-profit, working together as one.

 Please summarize your professional and academic background.
 What has been a highlight?